commercialhaskell/stack/doc/lock_files.md

 The lock file contains the following information:

-* Completed package locations for extra deps and packages in snapshot files
+* Completed package locations for extra-deps and packages in snapshot files

     !!! note